-Jack into your remote Jenkins to execute Pipeline scripts, provide Pipeline step auto-completions, pull Shared Library step documenation, run console groovy scripts across multiple nodes, and more!
+Jack into your Jenkins to streamline your Pipeline development and Jenkins management.
+Execute Pipeline scripts remotely with real-time syntax highlighted output, access Pipeline step auto-completions, pull Pipeline step documentation, run console groovy scripts across multiple agents, manage jobs/builds/agents, and more!

 Honestly, not that much more.

 - Stream syntax highlighted output to output channel

 - Update target pipeline job on host with script

 - Execute groovy console script at the System level or across one or more agents